ngs-doo/TemplaterExamples/Intermediate/README.md

 ### [Importing HTML in Word](HtmlToWord/Readme.md)

-HTML can be imported via external library which knows how to do HTML -> DOCX conversion.
+HTML can be imported natively or via external library which knows how to do HTML -> DOCX conversion.

 [template](HtmlToWord/template/template.docx?raw=true) - [result](HtmlToWord/result.docx?raw=true)